aglegaspi/ios-strings-lab-1/README.md

 You are given a string stored in variable `problem`.
 Write code that prints the longest word in the string.

+Example:
+Input:
+`var problem = "find the longest word in the problem description"`

+Output:
+`description`

+Hint: Keep track of the longest word you encounter and also keep track of its length.

 ```swift
 var problem = "find the longest word in the problem description"